python-marketing-research/python-marketing-research-1ed/README.md

 This package contains all of the data files, notebook files, and code modules the support the book

 ## Getting started
-We recommend using pip to install, allow the functions from the chapters to be imported
+We recommend using pip to install, allowing the functions from the chapters to be easily imported
 ```
 pip3 install python_marketing_research
 ```